ginnox/CanalNetworkDocs/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 Note the following added functionalities in this use-case:

-1. Automatically considers the available slope from the OGL
+1. Automatically considers the available slope from the OGL.
+Note here that the ground slope is calculated from invert levels of the upstream and downstream nodes of each segment, and hence assumed to be straight line.

 2. Automatic positioning of inverts attempting to respect minimum FSL-OGL value in the design criteria set, where possible.